Omj3579/my-multilingual-site-production/src/Project structure/contract-manufacturing.md

 ## ContractManufacturing
 - **Section Title:** What is Contract Manufacturing?
 - **Description:**
-  - We specialize in high-volume production, leveraging advanced injection and blow molding technologies to deliver precision plastic components and assemblies.
+  - We specialize in high-volume production, leveraging advanced injection and blow Moulding technologies to deliver precision plastic components and assemblies.
 From concept to completion, our team works closely with you to ensure your specifications and quality standards are met every step of the way.

 ---